-The credit established by this Letter and our obligation to pay same shall not be affected by the receivership, bank-(applicant) ruptcy or insolvency of or the attachment of his/her property.
-Nor shall this credit or our obligation to pay same be affected by any security agreement between and our bank and/or agency. (applicant) This letter of credit shall run jointly and severally to the governmental units, agencies, commissions and boards listed above.
+The credit established by this Letter and our obligation to pay same shall not be affected by the receivership, bankor the attachment of his/her property.
+Nor shall this credit or our obligation ruptcy or insolvency of (applicant) to pay same be affected by any security agreement between (applicant) and our bank and/or agency.
+This letter of credit shall run jointly and severally to the governmental units, agencies, commissions and boards listed above.